 Thoroughly Clean Your Boat

-One major step to proper boat storage maintenance is to give it a deep clean.
+One major step to proper boat or Jet Ski storage for the offseason is to give your watercraft a deep clean.
 Scrub it inside and out, making sure to include the hardware and trim.
-A fresh coat of wax can also help protect it from weather—especially important if your boat is stored outside.
-Check for blistering or cracks and repair that damage before putting your boat into storage.
+A fresh coat of wax can also help protect it from the weather, especially if your boat or Jet Ski is stored outside.
+Check for blistering or cracks and repair that damage before putting your vessel into storage.

 You should also flush the cooling system, top off the fuel tank and add stabilizer, and disconnect the battery.
-Lubricate steering systems and any other mechanisms to keep them protected during periods of cold weather, and check these components for damage just like you did with the hull.
+Lubricate steering systems and any other mechanisms to shield them from freezing temperatures.
+We also recommend checking these components for damage, just like you did with the hull.

 Invest in a Proper Cover and Trailer

-Covering your boat or jet ski can help protect it from the elements.
-Be sure to invest in a water-resistant cover to ensure moisture damage doesn’t occur if the boat is left outdoors.
+Covering your boat or Jet Ski can help protect it from the elements.
+Be sure to invest in a water-resistant cover to prevent moisture damage if the boat is left outdoors.
 In addition, properly secure your boat to a trailer and park on a flat surface, if possible.
 Otherwise, use heavy blocks to keep the trailer from rolling away.

 Kayaks and Canoes